PROFILE

 and the Balkans.
 Japan is an indispensable

-United States on nonproliferation and nuclear
+supports the United States on nonproliferation

-issues.
-The U.S. supports Japan’s aspiration to
+and nuclear issues.
+The U.S. supports Japan's

-Security Council.
+United Nations Security Council.

 U.S. economic policy toward Japan is aimed at